s0l0l0b0/the-journal/backend/app/locallm/README.md

 ## Todo
 - [x] Integrate with `LiteLM` and `ollama` to create a simple summarizer
-- [ ] Spawn ollama as subprocess `ollama serve` from fastapi lifespan to start with backend application
+- [x] Spawn ollama as subprocess `ollama serve` from fastapi lifespan to start with backend application
+- [ ] After ollama serve start with subprocess check if our requried model qwen3:0.6b is preset or not in local ollama if not pull it
 - [ ] Cloud LLM Provider integration (use can choose his own provider api key and model to use instead of default localLM)